skhanal5/biosearcher/README.md

 ![issues](https://img.shields.io/github/issues/skhanal5/bioscraper)
 ![stars](https://img.shields.io/github/stars/skhanal5/BioScraper?style=social)

-A webscraping tool made with Instagram4J that allows users to go through any given Instgram profile and query through their followers based on a search criteria dependent on their biography.
+A program made with Instagram4J that allows users to go through any given Instagram profile and query through their followers based on a search criteria dependent on their biography.

 ## Disclaimer